Vibe coding on valentines day - a straightforward tech stack gets you far February 2026

 Here are some of the ones I’ve played around with:

 What impressed me is how fully vertically integrated it is: Supabase and even Cloudflare - moving to your own domain was literally one Oauth click away.
+Databases, sending emails and even payment processing is seemingly a prompt away.

-Generating Educational Animations with Manim February 2026
+Generating AI Slop with Manim February 2026

 LLMs have been trained on open source code, including Manim - a mathematical animation engine created by 3Blue1Brown.
 Give an LLM a simple prompt like “create a Manim animation showing the Pythagorean theorem” and you’ll get a working animation.